 For Bangladesh, China and the United States have been long-time, stable trade partners.
 The volume and values of trade are very significant with both countries.
 However, the nature of trade with both countries is different.
 Bangladesh’s top import partner is China, with Bangladesh importing over $15 billion in Chinese goods, as of 2017.
 Meanwhile, the United States is the second largest destination for Bangladesh’s exports, taking in more than $5.8 billion in 2017 (Germany was the largest destination at just over $6 billion).

-As the Asian Development Bank’s Chief Economist Yasuyuki Sawada argued, “Trade war to generate additional $400 million exports for Bangladesh.”Enjoying this article?
+As the Asian Development Bank’s Chief Economist Yasuyuki Sawada argued, Bangladesh’s exports can be expected to “increase by $400 million” amid the trade war.Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.

 The garment sector, which accounts for 80 percent of Bangladesh’s total exports, is expected to benefit the most.
 As the trade war escalates, American retailers are placing more work orders in Bangladesh in an effort to offset increasing tariffs on goods manufactured in China.
 According to the Bangladesh Foreign Trade Institute, Bangladesh enjoyed a 6.46 percent growth in market share in the U.S. market during the first three quarters of 2018.